This post contains affiliate links.

 Instructions

-• Noodle-fy: Use a vegetable peeler to peel down the length of the carrot, creating long ribbons.
+• Shave Carrots: Use a vegetable peeler to peel down the length of each of the 6 large carrots, creating long ribbons.

 Notes